Choosing the Right Vegetables for Giardiniera Fermentation

 Instructions

-- Make sure all of your fermentation equipment has been cleaned and sanitized well.
+- Make sure all of your fermentation equipment has been cleaned well.

 - Dissolve the sea salt in the water to create a brine.

-- In a clean mason jar add all of the vegetables and the bay leaves.
+- In a clean mason jar add all of the vegetables. (optional: add in a bay leaf)

 - Add all of the saltwater brine to the jar.